HONRESFELD (pictured right)

 NEW FUTURE FOR HONRESFELD

 Work commenced during 2022 building works commenced on the main house with the later Leonard Cheshire extensions demolished.
 This required extensive work to be undertaken by the new owner and it is pleasing to report that an excellent standard or refurbishment and conservation has been achieved and and has been accompanied by sympathetic restoration of removed or damaged features.
+The new houses appeared in (2023/4)

-Thanks are due to Richard Fletcher, a member of the Society who instigated research into the missing Honresfeld Library in 2011
+Thanks are due to Richard Fletcher, a member of the Society who instigated research into the missing Honresfeld Library in 2011 and the new owner/developer for granting access to view the internal works and the grounds.

 in 2022 being part of a series on local Industries and their families.
 It is priced £3:00 and available from Kelsall’s book shop, the coach House and the History Centre.
 Above right is a splendid, copiously illustrated book on the Library.
 Being sponsored it is excellent value at £5:00 and is available from the History Centre or via lborohist@gmail .com